hydralang/humboldt-doc/source/glossary.rst

        given frame multiple times are identical to the case where the frame was received exactly once.

+   jitter
+       The introduction of randomness into sleep times used with :term:`exponential backoff` in order to smooth out the clustering of retransmissions.

    link-state routing protocols
        Routing protocols where the nodes periodically send out messages to all nodes about their own state, including